marek-chadim/Econ/resources/README.md

 - Videorecordings by Chris Conlon (NYU) and Paul Goldsmith-Pinkham (Yale) + slides from Kirill Borusyak (UC Berkley) and Peter Hull (Brown) + extra notes from teachers at MIT (dated) and from Paolo Zachia and Štěpán Jurajda at CERGE-EI (recent) + Bruce Hansen's Econometrics 2021 textbook, data and programs

 ### MasteringMetrics
-- Do smaller classes increase learning?
+- Applied econometrics: Do smaller classes increase learning?
 Should wife batterers be arrested?
 How much does education raise wages?
-Applied econometrics let data speak.

 ### StatLearning
-- Broad and less technical treatment of key topics in statistical learning: contemporary tools for data analysis.
+- Contemporary tools for data analysis: broad and less technical treatment of key topics in statistical learning.

 ### CausalML
-- Debiased Machine Learning methods to do inference using modern predictive tools.
+- Debiased Machine Learning methods for inference using modern predictive tools.